carlgira/oci-generative-ai/README.md

 ## Architecture

-The architecture consist only in a GPU instance where all the dependecies and software is installed.
+The architecture consist of a GPU instance where all the dependecies and software is installed.

 <img src="architecture.drawio.png" />